gmhafiz/go8/README.md

 ## Dependency Injection

+Dependency injection in Go is simple.
+We can simply pass in whatever we need into the function or method signature.
+There is no need to make a dependency injection container like other object-oriented programming language.

 How does dependency injection happens?
 It starts with `InitDomains()` method.
+We initialize the dependency we want early in the start-up of the program and then pass it down the layers.

 ```go
 healthHandler.RegisterHTTPEndPoints(s.router, usecase.NewHealthUseCase(postgres.NewHealthRepository(s.db)))